craftcms/docs/docs/5.x/reference/twig/global-variables.md

 {# -> '#F00' #}
 ```

-The `_globals` variable has all the native [Collection methods](https://laravel.com/docs/10.x/collections), as well as a few that Craft provides (via [macros](https://laravel.com/docs/10.x/collections#method-macro))—including the `set()` method used in the example above, which adds support for setting multiple Collection keys at once.
+The `_globals` variable has all the native [collection methods](../../development/collections.md#methods), as well as a few that Craft provides (via [macros](https://laravel.com/docs/10.x/collections#method-macro))—including the `set()` method used in the example above, which adds support for setting multiple Collection keys at once.

 ::: tip
 Note that we’re using Twig’s `do` tag to _set_ values.
 You can _get_ values in any kind of Twig expression—like an output statement or a `set` tag.